526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

   # URL for the avatar on homepage
   avatarURL = ""

-  # Choose one of size-xs, size-s, size-m, size-l & size-xl.
-(Default: size-m)
+  # Choose one of size-xs, size-s, size-m, size-l & size-xl
-  avatarSize = ""
+  avatarSize = "size-m"

   # Description to display on homepage
   description = "Sky above, sand below & peace within"